neu-cs2100/cs2100-pg-handout-testhw1/README.md

 - **Test edge cases** (invalid years, negative credits, etc.)

 #### 3c.
 Complete `impl_additional_questions.py`
+See Part 5 (Extending additional questions) for more details about this.
 - **Write specific test cases** based on the additional questions that you choose to ask.
 - **Fill in expected values** for each test method
 - **Test edge cases** (invalid years, uppercase/lowercase input, etc.)